Fullpetal-Botanist/BD-Theorymon-New/README.md

 everything else at 'mod' folder with new folder name 'bdnew'

-To add custom Megas, alter a competitively useless item from 'items.js' and add the Mega in 'pokedex.js' as well as in Line 45 of 'scripts.js'
+To add custom Megas, alter a competitively useless item from 'items.js' and add the Mega in 'pokedex.js' in Line 45 of 'scripts.js'

 e.g. Bluk Berry in items.js, Machamp-Mega in pokedex.js